asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 }
 ```

-Our previous knowledge tells us that `_zero_copy` contains the paramters sent from JS, and thus we're getting the first, which is the image metadata Buffer.
+Our previous knowledge tells us that `_zero_copy` contains the paramters sent from JS.
+Here we're getting the first item of the array, containing the image metadata buffer.

-We're decoding this buffer using `serde_json`, made available by the Deno core.
+We're decoding this buffer using `serde_json` module, made available by the Deno core.
 This function decodes JSON parameters into a dicionary object, which we called `json` here.

 Then, we're logging the paramters, and sending a JSON object back to JavaScript indicating that the function run successfully.